-If reinstatement materials are being used that require compaction e.g. granular sub base, hot rolled asphalt, etc. then the width of trimback required will be the width of the frame base plus the width of the compaction tool sole plate plus 50 mm.
-Typically, a frame which has a 150 mm flange will require 350 mm width of trimback to accommodate a compaction tool sole plate of 150 mm.
+If reinstatement materials are being used that require compaction e.g. granular sub base, hot rolled asphalt, etc. then the width of trimback required will be the width of the frame base plus the width of the compaction tool sole plate plus 50 mm. (e.g. a frame which has a 150 mm flange will require 350 mm width of trimback to accommodate a compaction tool sole plate of 150 mm.)
+This is not to be confused with the proximity rule at \$6.5.2.3.

-\$11.5.1.4 Excavation
+S11.5.1.2 Excavation

-- 1) Edge preparation of the excavation shall comply with section S6.5.2 for flexible roads and Section S7.4.2 for rigid and modular roads. - 2) All loose excavation material and the existing frame shall be removed and the structure prepared to receive the new frame. - 3) All loose supporting materials e.g. proprietary packing materials, engineering bricks etc., shall be removed.
+- 1) Edge preparation of the excavation shall comply with section \$6.5.2 for flexible roads and Section \$7.4.2 for rigid and modular roads. - 2) All loose excavation material and the existing frame shall be removed and the structure prepared to receive the new frame. - 3) All loose supporting materials e.g. proprietary packing materials, engineering bricks etc., shall be removed.

-S11.5.1.5 Reinstatement Materials
+\$11.5.1.3 Reinstatement Materials

-- 1) Bedding material, including C32/40 strength concrete may be used to fill the excavation to within 100 mm of the road surface within 350mm of the edge of the access chamber frame cover. - 2) A suitable edge sealant shall be applied, and where necessary a primer applied to the frame and bedding materials. - 3) All bedding materials shall be allowed to cure prior to the application of the surfacing. - 4) To provide longevity of service life in high stress areas such as braking and turning areas, consideration should be given to the use of proprietary flowable mastic asphalt.
+- 1) Within 350 mm of the edge of the access chamber frame cover, bedding material, including C32/40 strength concrete, may be used to fill the excavation to within 100 mm of the road surface. - 2) A suitable edge sealant shall be applied, and where necessary a primer applied to the frame and bedding materials. - 3) All bedding materials shall be allowed to cure prior to the application of the surfacing. - 4) To provide longevity of service life in high stress areas such as braking and turning areas, consideration should be given to the use of proprietary flowable mastic asphalt.